siyelo/why-rails/README.md

 A short presentation on why Im such a Ruby/RoR fanboi

-You can view this presentation if you install the showoff gem.
+You can view this presentation online at http://siyelo-why-rails.heroku.com, or locally if you install the showoff gem.

     $ gem install showoff
     $ git clone git://github.com/siyelo/why-rails.git